 A soft skill or nice to have - empathy, like many other personal development skills linked to EQ (emotional intelligence), is still not always considered to be a key performance indicator by some organisations.
 When a task is urgent there’s no time to think about something as fluffy as empathy right?
 Wrong.
 The truth is there’s no time not to.
 The more urgent the needs of your business, the more critical it is to check in with your people.
 The word ‘soft’ is also misleading.
 As the Prime Minister of New Zealand Jacinda Ardern said (and demonstrated) during the pandemic, ‘leaders can be both empathetic and strong.’
 In fact, empathy is strength.
 To be vulnerable takes bravery.
 To be calm and compassionate while the world crumbles around you takes incredible resolve.
 And it works.
 From reviewing 6,731 managers in 38 countries, the Center for Creative Leadership saw a direct link to managers’ job performance – with the leaders who were viewed as the most compassionate by their co-workers, also rated the most high performing by their bosses.

 In practice, a successful leader utilises what is known as cognitive (or constructive) empathy to cultivate psychological safety in the workplace: the creation of an environment which feels ‘safe’ enough for team members to speak up, question, or challenge the way things are done, without fear.
 This is all the more important when we consider the importance of diversity of thought: empowering people to bring their true self – and their ideas – to work.
-As People Director at Insights Anna Hart points out in her blog, diverse teams are able to solve problems faster than teams of cognitively similar people; with inclusive teams making better decisions up to 87% of the time.
+As Insights discovered, diverse teams are able to solve problems faster than teams of cognitively similar people; with inclusive teams making better decisions up to 87% of the time.
 In order for this diversity to work, however, leaders must use the power of empathy to create an environment that is inclusive and genuinely open to different perspectives and voices.